 Real Estate Needs, Wants, and Trends of Baby Boomers

 Back to one of my initial questions, most baby boomers will probably downsize, but not right now.

 They will delay this until later in life because they will live and work longer than previous generations. (source)

 Additionally, in 2018 they didn’t intend to sell their home.
 They probably won’t soon, as they will postpone downsizing (source).

 This challenges millennials (usually first-time home buyers) and Generation X looking to upsize.

 In contrast to past generations, baby boomers usually don’t prefer to move to an isolated retirement home.
 Still, they would choose to live in a local community consisting of various mixed generations.

 These communities should ideally be walkable and consist of community centers, pools, fitness centers, and social clubs.

 According to this source, the hottest real estate markets for baby boomers are North Port (FL), Miami (FL), The Villages (FL), Punta Gorda (FL), and Phoenix (AZ).

 On Which Real Estate Marketing Channels Should You Target Baby Boomers?

 Print materials like direct mailing don’t seem very effective with baby boomers.

 Better than print media when it comes to offline marketing seems to be television.

 The latter motivates them to search online for more information. (source).

-In the context of online marketing, the best way to go is by using search engines as a marketing channel.
+In online marketing, the best way to go is by using search engines as a marketing channel.

-It also seems to outperform social media and viewing online videos to motivate them to take action.
+It also seems to outperform direct mailing and viewing online videos to motivate them to take action.

 Real Estate Needs, Wants, and Trends of Millennials

-In this article, I have already covered how you can market to first-time home buyers, primarily millennials.
+In this article, I have covered how you can market to first-time home buyers, primarily millennials.

 This generation is quite savvy and more informed than former generations regarding the real estate process, repairs, and renovation.

 This is because their first word was basically ‘Internet’ when they were born.

 They grew up with the internet’s development and are usually very tech-savvy and well-prepared. (source)